 Personal Emails – IMAP/POP–based

-This email type has been around since the beginning of the internet and unfortunately is showing its age.
+This email type has been around since the beginning of the internet and, unfortunately, is showing its age.
 It is still common but is declining in usage.
-Your internet providers server holds your emails until you pull the emails down onto your PC using an email client/program.
+Your internet provider’s server holds your emails until you pull the emails down onto your PC using an email client/program.
 The server does not do any filtering or spam protection at all.
 The solution – most Antivirus packages have an offering that includes spam protection.
-They are a bundle of programs, not just Antivirus – they start at $100 and usually cover 3 or more PC’s.Vendors which include Spam filtering in some of there solution (usually the higher priced solutions include Anti Spam)
+They are a bundle of programs, not just Antivirus – they start at $100 and usually cover 3 or more PCs.Vendors which include Spam filtering in some of their solutions (usually, the higher-priced solutions include Anti Spam)

 This is by no means an exhaustive list, if your current antivirus is not listed above, I have no doubt that they will have a solution with a Spam feature.A great summary review page with recommendations can be found atPC Magazine Australia

 Personal emails – Web–based